 In earlier years, the Roger Pullin / Richard Davis partnership had seen many improvements take place, with the installation of Conference-style floodlights and at the end of the 2003/04 season, the Cossham Street end of the ground was covered, together with new toilet blocks and social club improvements.
 Ex player Andy Black returned to the club as Manager in 1999 and guided the club to promotion to the Dr. Martens Southern League and three successful campaigns.
 The 2003/04 campaign did not go too well and just before Christmas, Black was replaced by Martyn Grimshaw.
 Towards the end of the campaign, Nigel Webb came in as his Assistant, but the club could only finish in 13th place, which was not high enough for the planned re-structuring of the Pyramid.

 The Management duo made promotion their priority in 2004/05 and the club headed the table for most of the campaign, eventually taking the Division One West title with a 21 match unbeaten run.
 After 28 seasons at Western League level, the club had spent just five campaigns at Southern League level before reaching the Premier Division.
 The club have looked for financial stability in recent years, with the need to reach out to the community and attract a broader fan-base and local sponsorship.
-There has been some success in that area with the Cossham Street ground now taking the name of The Premier Architectural Stadium.
+There has been some success in that area with the Cossham Street ground currently named The Curtis Drew Stadium.

 Sometimes now referred to as “The Mangos”, the 2018/19 campaign, began with the first complete season with Ollie Price at the helm together with Dean Pendry as Coach.
 They were in a caretaker capacity in the latter half of the 2017/18 campaign.
 Their immediate aim is to return to the Southern Football League, Premier Division, where they spent four seasons from 2005-2009, finishing 10th, 9th, 14th and 22nd.